 Over the course of the next few years, I found a partner and formed a company.
 We built prototype research shoes and tested them with Dr. Benno Nigg at Calgary’s Human Performance Lab, where they proved to burn significantly less oxygen for the same speed than foam midsole shoes.

-After years of testing and licensing negotiations with large established brands, we decided the time was ripe to launch our own brand and sell our shoes direct to the people who wanted them - runners, walkers, people with fatigue and chronic pain.
+After years of testing, we decided the time was ripe to launch our own brand and sell our shoes direct to the people who wanted them - runners, walkers, people with fatigue and chronic pain.

 My goal is to empower everyone to live their best lives.
 If we can make the experience of going outside, walking around the block, or running more enjoyable and embraceable, imagine what it could do for everyone’s health!
 That’s what we’re all about!